-Section 3.9 Place for Meetings

-Meetings of the Committees of the Labor Council will be permitted on City property when and where work is not interrupted by such meetings and when such meetings are not held during the regularly scheduled duty hours of the participants on the day in question.
+Section 3.10 Place for Meetings Meetings of the Committees of the Labor Council will be permitted on City property when and where work is not interrupted by such meetings and when such meetings are not held during the regularly scheduled duty hours of the participants on the day in question.
 Committees shall not consist of more than three (3) members and may meet as necessary to administer this Agreement.

-Section 3.10 Contracting Out Bargaining Unit Work

-If the City contracts out a service, the successor shall honor the Agreement and retain the City's employees for the duration of this Agreement.
+Section 3.11 Contracting Out Bargaining Unit Work successor shall honor the Agreement and retain the City's employees for the duration of this Agreement.